 Making an integral folding knife is not easy.
 In case you are not familiar, an integral knife is one that has a single piece of material for the handle scale.
 No other screws are needed to make the handle stay together because it is all one single piece.
 The WE Knife 702 “The Integral” is yet another Chinese produced high quality integral folder that has made an effort to produce a production model at a relatively affordable price.
 What makes the WE Knife 702 a standout hit is the value when compared to ANY other integral knife we have ever seen.

-We can happily tell you that the first integral design from WE Knife is both a beautiful and affordable flipper that in our opinion is the best deal in the market for an integral folder.
+WE Knife is both a beautiful and affordable flipper that in our opinion is the best deal in the market for an integral folder.
 If you have ever wanted an integral flipper folder, I would strongly suggest you buckle down and keep on reading… this may just be the knife you have been waiting for.
 Let’s get into some of the specifications…

 Key Specs: WE Knife 702

 This knife is not done justice by looking at the numbers, except for the sub 300-dollar price tag stat.
 The MSRP is about 350 bucks.
 In fact, we got our model for 268 dollars so you can often find some great pricing on these models.
 It is one of those knives that really should be felt in hand and seen in person.

 In truth, we ordered the WE Knife 702 “The Integral” as an impulse purchase.
 We had not necessary intended to review it.
 However, once we received it and opened her up, we could barely believe what we were looking at.
 The 702 Integral is absolutely stunning.
 It is like the Aston Martin of Integral knives.
 It is contoured everywhere and has a black finish on the entirety of the titanium handle.
 Accents include the classic WE pivot screw design in gold, and a 3D sculpted gold pocket clip.
 The color combination really works (our model was the 702B).